ryansheehy0/Cheat_Sheets/Tools/How_A_CPU_Works/how_a_cpu_works.md

 - **RO** - RAM Out

 ## [Program Counter](#how-a-cpu-works)
-The program counter counts by 1 every operation?
+The program counter is used to keep track of which address in RAM is being currently ran.

 ### [JK Flip Flop](#how-a-cpu-works)
 The JK Flip Flop is like the SR Latch, but when both the inputs are high it toggles the state instead of putting it in an unknown state.